PHP所提供的"重载"(overloading)是指动态地"创建"类属性和方法。我们是通过魔术方法(magic methods)来实现的。

 $p=parent::__get($value);

-"no value"// overload class A's error message
+return "no value"; // overload class A's error message

 }